Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/README.md

 - Add events to the batch using the [tryAdd](https://azuresdkdocs.blob.core.windows.net/$web/javascript/azure-event-hubs/5.0.0-preview.6/classes/eventdatabatch.html#tryadd) method.
 You can do this until the maximum batch size limit is reached or until you are done adding the number of events you liked, whichever comes first.
 This method would return `false` to indicate that no more events can be added to the batch due to the max batch size being reached.
 - Send the batch of events using the [sendBatch](https://azuresdkdocs.blob.core.windows.net/$web/javascript/azure-event-hubs/5.0.0-preview.6/classes/eventhubproducerclient.html#sendbatch) method.

+In the below example, we attempt to send 10 events to Azure Event Hubs.

 ```javascript
 const { EventHubProducerClient } = require("@azure/event-hubs");